mmarchetti90/RNASeq_Analysis/README.md

 -profile

-		If not specified or equal to "standard", the sample is processed as a bulk RNASeq experiment with both a gene-level and transcript-level analysis.
+		If not specified or equal to "standard", the sample is processed as a bulk RNASeq experiment with both a gene-level and transcript-level analyses.

 		If equal to "gene_lvl", the sample is processed as a bulk RNASeq experiment with a gene-level analysis only.